xoxzo/blog.xoxzo.com/content/Announcements/2019-03-15-tags-for-x4-en.md

 using different tags for different marketing campaigns or block of customers to differentiate between them and different messaging that you use.

-In the future, we plan to make it easier for you to visualize how and how effective the different types of your messages and calls are, using these tags data.
+In the future, we plan to make it easier for you to visualize how effective the different types of your messages and calls are, using these tags data.

 For more information on how to use the **tags** parameter, please refer to our [Send SMS